Live Packet Capture, Traffic Analysis and Deep Packet Inspection

 From promiscuous mode and SPAN ports to BPF capture filters, NetFlow, JA3/JA3S fingerprints and honeynets, with the CERT-In CCMP reporting clock and Indian SOC playbook in mind.

 A modern Indian data centre or a state SOC pushes north of a hundred gigabits a second of east-west traffic on a normal Tuesday, and the examiner who is asked to reconstruct an intrusion has to decide what to capture, where to capture it, and what filter to draw before the buffer rolls.
 Get any one of those wrong and the artefact is either missing or unreadable.
-Live packet capture is the loudest of the network forensics disciplines, but it sits on top of three quieter ones: capture-point planning (tap, SPAN port, monitor-mode radio), file-format choice (classic PCAP versus PCAPng with secrets blocks), and storage architecture (rotating PCAP rings, flow records, indexed Zeek logs).
+Live packet capture depends on three prior decisions: capture-point planning (tap, SPAN port, monitor-mode radio), file-format choice (classic PCAP versus PCAPng with secrets blocks), and storage architecture (rotating PCAP rings, flow records, indexed Zeek logs).

 This topic walks through capture hardware, the BPF and Wireshark filter languages, the five-tuple and TCP flag reading that every junior analyst is asked at interview, NetFlow and IPFIX flow analysis, deep packet inspection with nDPI and Cisco NBAR, JA3/JA3S fingerprinting for encrypted traffic, honeypot and honeynet deployments under the Indian Honeynet Project, and the CERT-In Cyber Crisis Management Plan reporting clock that determines how fast a SOC has to escalate.
 We close with the evidence-collection routine for routers and switches, because the most common gap in Indian network-forensic reports is the missing show run snapshot from the edge router that would have proved the suspect packets transited the suspect interface.